wolfSSL/wolfssl/wolfcrypt/src/port/altera/README.md

 Key sizes 256, 384 and 512 bits; digests SHA-256/384/512.
 Tags produced by any
 standard HMAC implementation verify correctly.

+The two key origins differ in what they protect. `wc_AlteraFcs_HmacImportKey()` starts from a plaintext key the HPS already held, so it provides usage enforcement only. `wc_AlteraFcs_HmacMakeKey()` creates a key the HPS can never read, but since the SDM only verifies, such a key is useful only when the tag producer receives the same key through a separate provisioning channel; nothing in this port can export it to them.

 ## Why HKDF stays in software

 `wc_HKDF()` works normally on this platform and always runs in software.
 This